Blue Heelers: episode guide

 Wednesday, February 21, 2001

 Nothing is what it seems when a woman rushes into the Mt.
 Thomas police station claiming a man has kidnapped her children.
 As a custody battle unfolds between the feuding parents, Ben's work eerily starts to mirror his private life.
-Shattered by the news that his ex-wife plans on taking his kids to Perth, he is determined to go to any lengths to keep them in Victoria.
+Shattered by the news that his ex-wife plans on taking his kids to Perth, Ben is determined to go to any lengths to keep them in Victoria.

 February 28, 2001